-See how much you might be able to borrow from you home.
-Just enter some basic information in our calculator to find out.
+See how much you might be able to borrow from your home.
+Just enter some basic information in our home equity loan calculator to find out.

 Under the Tax Cuts and Jobs Act of 2017, borrowers can deduct the interest paid on HELOCs and home equity loans if they use the funds to buy, build or improve the home that acts as collateral for the loan.